faster-cpython/benchmarking-public/results/bm-20240731-3.14.0a0-1a2b0b8/bm-20240731-pythonperf2-x86_64-faster%2dcpython-experimental_branch_-3.14.0a0-1a2b0b8-vs-3.12.0.md

 # HPT report

-- Reliability score: 60.48% likely to be faster
+- Reliability score: 50.89% likely to be slow
-- 90% likely to have a speedup of 1.00x
+- 90% likely to have a slowdown of 1.00x
-- 95% likely to have a speedup of 1.00x
+- 95% likely to have a slowdown of 1.00x
-- 99% likely to have a speedup of 1.00x
+- 99% likely to have a slowdown of 1.00x

 # Memory
 - memory change: 0.93x